doubledutch/LazyJSON/README.md

 // Expected output: "Hello World!"
 ````

-The library includes a JSON compression feature that uses template based encoding an http2 header cache inspired caching of repeated string values.
+The library includes a JSON compression feature that uses template based encoding and caching of repeated string values using an http2 header cache inspired scheme.

 ```java
 String source="{\"title\":\"World\"}";